MRCIEU/epigraphdb-r/cran-comments.md

-## Resubmission (2020-08-12)
+## Resubmission (2020-08-19)

 In this resubmission I have made the following changes:

-- All functions that involve calling API queries now conformed with the retry mechanism which try to reduce chances of functions returning errors due to network issues.

-NOTE: a side effect is random occurrence of
-"Examples with CPU (user + system) or elapsed time > 10s" issues.
-These are due to network issues and should be ignored.

-## Resubmission (2020-08-11)

-In this resubmission I have made the following changes:

-1. Fixed several broken urls that were identified from last submission.
-2. A few errors from last submission were related to network issues, so I added a retry mechanism for API calls and it should reduce the chances of errors due to network issues.

-Please note that it is likely that some tests will take longer time to finish and the checks will give **NOTE**s to these issues.
-These NOTEs can be safely ignored as they simply mean those functions are retrying API calls.

-## Resubmission (2020-08-07)

-In this resubmission I have made the following changes:

-- Updated DESCRIPTION to conform with CRAN policies (checked with a local rhub environment `rhub::local_check_linux()`).
+- Fixed the formatting of DESCRIPTION in accordance with CRAN policies
-- Updated the URL link of a CRAN package.
+- I disabled live changes of options in runtime in the examples (the code block is now static)
-- Fixed a few other minor issues identified by rhub's local check `rhub::local_check_linux()`.
+- Fixed a few minor issues in package dependency and urls as identified by checks.

+NOTE that when building the package it is plausible (though very rare) that the issue "Examples with CPU (user + system) or elapsed time > 10s" could occur randomly.
+This is usually caused by network issues and the package attempts to resend requests to the API service.
+This issue should be safely ignored as its occurrence is usually random and rare.

 ## Test environments
 * local macOS install, R 3.6.1